The 20 Best Airbnbs in San Diego and the Surrounding Region

 Other things to know: The Airbnb currently has a 30-night minimum in place.
 It’s near Little Italy and other downtown strips with lots of good bars and restaurants.

 Actual thing a reviewer said about this house: “They provided everything I could need (the place was stocked!) and were super responsive.
 The loft is gorgeous and the bed was super comfortable.”

 Vibe: Industrial loft that is made as homely as possible without jeopardizing the sharp corners of the home.
 An architect that designs boutique hotels would live here.

 Amenities: Lots of natural light and plants.
 A lofted bedroom with Tuft & Needle Mattress.
-Instagram opportunities galore.
+Hence, Instagram opportunities galore.

 Other things to know: This is technically a room to rent in an Inn (The Dutra Inn), not a private home.
 The bedroom is lofted and only accessible via a ladder.